-Their anger and defiance, which is being expressed through aggressive behaviour, is caused by these fight hormones.
-It’s important to understand this because that’s why behavioural techniques have little effect on changing their aggressive behaviour.
+Their anger and defiance, which is being expressed through aggressive behavior, is caused by these fight hormones.
+It’s important to understand this because that’s why behavioral techniques have little effect on changing their aggressive behavior.

 That’s the important insight.

-This child isn’t naughty, though they are doing some harmful behaviour – they feel threatened which is causing a fight response.
-Something in their brain is telling them that their world is unsafe, so they go into defence mode – fight!
+This child isn’t naughty, though they are doing some harmful behavior – they feel threatened which is causing a fight response.
+Something in their brain is telling them that their world is unsafe, so they go into defense mode – fight!

-The treatment focus then becomes: how do we turn off their defence system so they feel safe?
+The treatment focus then becomes: how do we turn off their defense system so they feel safe?

 Once they feel safe their body will no longer produce these “fight” hormones.
 When a child feels safe they are calm and socially engaged with others in positive ways.
 When a parent hears this scientific insight it can cause some anxiety: what possibly could be causing my child to feel threatened?
 Ours is a loving and involved home, we love our child, he/she is the centre of our life, we are good parents, etc..

-I recommend four interventions: the first two for teachers and parents; the last two for parents only.
+I recommend a four stage approach: the first two for teachers and parents; the last two for parents only.

-Switch off their defence system, so it isn’t receiving stress hormones.
-Here is how teachers/ parents can override the child’s defence system and turn on their safety system.
+Switch off their defense system, so it isn’t receiving stress hormones.
+Here is how teachers/ parents can override the child’s defense system and turn on their safety system.
 I’m going to describe what a teacher should do, but it equally applies to parents.